 If your attic has been damaged by improper ventilation, it is vital that you invest in professional attic cleaning services before taking the necessary measures to fix the problem.
 All the mold and rot needs to be cleaned out, and any damaged insulation should be replaced.
 By the time you repair your attic ventilation situation, the space should be as clean as possible.

 At Clean Crawls, we provide Seattle area homeowners with premium attic cleaning services.
-Our experienced team will remove any unhealthy buildup, debris, or pests that may be cluttering your attic.
+Our experienced team will remove any unhealthy buildup, debris, or animals that may be cluttering your attic.
 This will leave the attic clean and healthy, ready for any ventilation improvements to keep it that way.
 For more information or to schedule an attic inspection, contact us today!